apartment with moving boxes

 A Landlord & Tenant’s Guide to Renting With a Disability

-As a landlord, it’s important to know how to provide accessible housing and meet the needs of renters with disabilities.
-If you’re a tenant, finding an apartment that you love and feel safe in is important.
+If you’re a tenant, finding an apartment that you love and feel safe in is essential.
 Searching for that perfect place can be challenging if you have a disability, but there are legal rights to be aware of and great resources to make the process easier.

 If you’re a caretaker to someone with a disability, knowing if they’re ready to live independently is also crucial in ensuring their daily life is supported.
-This guide will provide you with everything you need to know about renting with a disability and accessible housing whether you’re a landlord or tenant.

 Now, not only do landlords enjoy the convenience of collecting rent online, but by doing so, your tenants can build credit by reporting rent payments to TransUnion for free.
 Learn more about Rent Payments & Rent Reporting.